 Ariel Schrag was born in Berkeley, California.
 She is the author of the novel Adam, and the graphic memoirs Awkward, Definition, Potential, Likewise, and Part of It.
 Potential was nominated for an Eisner Award and Likewise was nominated for a Lambda Literary Award.

 She has written comics and articles for The New York Times Book Review, Cosmopolitan, New York Magazine, USA Today, and more.
-Her original art has showed in galleries across the United States, Europe, and Canada.
+Her original art has showed in galleries across North America and Europe.

 She lives in Brooklyn, New York.